Pathfinder 2e - The Ranger Handbook

 - : Rangers are probably the best option for a mounted build without taking a multiclass archetype.

 You choice of weapons reflects your build very heavily.
 In most cases there's no perfect option, and you'll need to pick a weapon (or weapons) which reflect your build priorities.
-Even if you're building an Animal Companion build or a Warden, you'll still want a decent weapon to fill the Actions which you're not spending commanding and buffing your allies.
+Even if you're building an Animal Companion build or a Monster Warden, you'll still want a decent weapon to fill the Actions which you're not spending commanding and buffing your allies.

 Because rangers depend so heavily on Hunt Prey, weapons with the Sweep trait should typically be avoided, and Forceful weapons can be very appealing.